Capacity Planning

 Connections to your source MySQL

-If the agent detects an active audit log plugin on your source MySQL (e.g., Percona Audit Log, MySQL Enterprise Audit), the connection cache poller is automatically disabled.
-This reduces source connections from 3 to 1, since the audit log provides superior historical connection data.
+The Cloud agent opens two additional connections for its connection cache, which polls performance_schema.threads every 500ms to attribute changes to client sessions for forensics.
+If an active audit log plugin is detected (e.g., Percona Audit Log, MySQL Enterprise Audit), the poller is automatically disabled and the agent drops back to 1 connection, since the audit log provides superior historical connection data.

 Index size and disk usage